 The magazine which began operations five years ago, announced its 2017 100 Most Influential Africans list on Wednesday, December 6, celebrating 100 most influential Africans who helped shape the year.

 This year’s list samples individuals from all sectors including business, politics, music, sports, and other industries, whose work has contributed to transforming lives beyond their main calling.
 The effects of this transformation, the magazine’s Editor explained, is seen in form of change of perception or provision of inspiration to others.

 While nineteen personalities from the English-speaking part of Africa made the list, 12 from the French-speaking part found their way there and unlike other years when there was usually a wide gender gap, the 2017 list features 42 women as opposed to 58 men.

-Chief Justice David Maraga made the 100 Most Influential Africans list thanks to the landmark ruling in September which nullified the August 8 presidential election.
+One of these men is the Chief Justice and President of the Supreme Court of Kenya, David Maraga, who made the list because of the landmark ruling in September which nullified the August 8 presidential election.